1992 San Diego Chargers season: AFC Divisional Playoffs: Chargers at Dolphins

 Humphries was intercepted four times as the Chargers were shut out by Miami.
 Dan Marino threw three touchdowns in the 2nd quarter, each of those following an interception.
-San Diego's farthest progress of the game was the Miami 40 yard line.
+San Diego's farthest progress of the game was the Miami 40-yard line; the Chargers converted only 3 of 15 third down attempts.
+Chargers lost and in 1993 missed the playoffs 8-8.